ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 id: "data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care"
 tableData:
   [
    Are data science jobs in demand across the healthcare industry?, What is the role of data analytics in the healthcare sector?, What drives a Data Scientist's Salary?, How much is a Data Scientist healthcare package?, Based on Companies, Based on Location, Applications of Data Science in Healthcare,  1.
-Medical Image Analysis1., Algorithms used in medical image analysis,  2.
+Medical Image Analysis, Algorithms used in medical image analysis,  2.
 Predictive Analytics,  Algorithms used in predictive analysis, 3.
 Genomics, Algorithms used in Genomics, What skills does it take to become a Healthcare Data Scientist?, What the future holds for healthcare data scientists?
   ]
 ---